 The Roll20 Jukebox allows you to upload your own audio tracks and add music and sound effects from the libraries of Tabletop Audio, Incompetech, and BattleBards to your games!

-If you really love this feature and want to add more assets, whether audio or visual, consider upgrading your account to the Plus or Pro level to receive additional storage space!
+If you really love this feature and want to add more assets, you should consider upgrading your account to the Plus or Pro level to receive additional storage space.